 Slowly, the worry from the day's events lessened as she let the memories wash over her mind.
-Keeping her mind occupied freed her fingers to work out the complex knot without letting her frustration impairing their dexterity.

-It had always been that way.
-If Margaret wanted to get something done properly, she had to do something else at the same time.
+Keeping her mind occupied freed her fingers to work out the complex knots barring frustration from impairing their dexterity.
+It had always been that way; if Margaret wanted to get something done properly, she had to do another task at the same time.
 Her tutors had been confounded at how she couldn't learn Latin unless she was in the kitchen baking cookies for her sisters.
 That math and science were utter gibberish until she began working in the garden pulling weeds.
-Her peculiarity went from novelty to nuisance, as she got older.
+Her peculiarity went from novelty to nuisance as she got older.

 "I don't pay teachers to chase after you in the garden, Margaret," her father had thundered as he dismissed them from service.
 "Most see it a waste of my money, educating a gaggle of girls.
 In this case, it's doubly wasted if you can't stay on task.
 If you wish to learn further, there is the church library, avail yourself of that."
-And that had indeed been that.
+And that, had indeed, been that.
 At the time, Theodora was sixteen and had been planning her coming out while fourteen-year-old Elizabeth found every excuse to slip out to the barn and pat the coach horses.
 Neither missed the tutors and both had married well, Theodora among the gentry and Elizabeth to the son of a famous racehorse breeder.

-Quietly laughing at the joy both had discovered, Margaret closed her eyes and felt the tension slide from her body.
+Quietly laughing at the joy both had discovered, Margaret closed her eyes and felt the final dregs of tension ebb from her body.

-With a final tug, the laces were freed and the corset eased, allowing her to gulp in deep breathes of hot stale air.
+With a tug, the laces were freed and the corset eased, allowing her to gulp in deep breaths of hot, stale air.
 Tired from wrestling her clothes and emotions, she left the miserable thing loose as she sank back against the mattress, her head alighting on a lumpy pillow.
-She was asleep before she had a chance to note that no one knew where she had gone.
+She was asleep before she had a chance to remember that she had told no one where she had gone.

 Angry, Rizal had stalked off of the clipper and back to the mainland.
 The ship's captain knew better than to leave the son of the datu and the lead timawa warrior behind when he sailed with the English for Cagayan.
 He needed time and distance from the lying man to consider what to do.
-Instead, he found himself standing inside the line of young palm trees above the breakers watching the woman.
+Instead, he found himself standing inside the line of young palm trees above the breakers, watching the woman.

 Miss Thawley.
+Miss was a title bestowed on unmarried women and Thawley wasn't truly her name, but the surname of her father.
 What other name lurked under the prim demeanor?
+There had to be something that when spoken contained all that was of her.
 The Europeans had such a love of formal names, names heaped upon other names.
-It had never been the Filipino way to use two or three sets of names, most people never left their island, or if they did, it still didn't matter, they were known by who they were, not the label of a name.
+It had never been the Filipino way to use two or three sets of names, most people never left their island or if they did, it still didn't matter.
+They were known by who and what they were, not the label of a name.